ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/indexes/map-indexes.dotnet.markdown

-...grant us the capability to issue numeric queries (**return all the Employees that Age is more than 30**).
+...grants us the capability to issue numeric queries (**return all the Employees whose Age is more than 30**).

 Changing the `Age` type to a `string` will take that capability away from you.
 The easiest example would be to issue `.ToString()` on the `Age` field...